 All applicants, be they rising fourth-, fifth- or sixth-year students, must submit a cover letter and CV to Wheaton Associate Provost Gail Sahar by the second Friday in February.
 (Submit these two documents via email as separate pdf files; see contact information below.)
 Applicants’ cover letters should describe their credentials and teaching experience and their research agendas and intellectual interests.
 The letter, which should not exceed two pages, should include a description of the applicant’s teaching competencies broadly defined as well as a one-paragraph description of a new course the applicant proposes to teach at Wheaton.

 In addition, all applicants must furnish to the Graduate School evidence of the endorsement of their Director of Graduate Study.
-This may be in the form of a brief email from the DGS to Associate Dean John Tyler; it need not be a full recommendation.
+This may be in the form of a brief email from the DGS to Associate Dean Vanessa Ryan; it need not be a full recommendation.

 Rising sixth-year students must also submit a Dissertation Completion Proposal (DCP) to the Graduate School contact by the second Friday in February, which is earlier than the general deadline.
 Be sure to reference interest in this program.